Green Valley Ccofri logo

 A 60-degree wedge is a great tool for any golfer looking to get more accuracy and control from their short game.
 It can be used to execute a variety of shots around the green, from delicate chips and pitches, to powerful full swings.
 To get the most out of your wedge, it’s important to understand the correct bounce for the shot you’re trying to hit.

-See also topgolf golf bag drink
+See also reverse taper golf grips

 Bounce on a wedge refers to the angle formed between the sole and leading edge of the club head.
 The amount of bounce varies by club, with higher lofts having more bounce than lower lofts.
 A higher bounce angle allows the leading edge of the clubhead to glide through grass or sand without digging in too much.
 This can help reduce “fat” or “thin” shots that result when there is too little or too much digging into the turf.